Office 365 - Migration Checklist

 If you plan to use a client other that Outlook on the web (browser) to access your Office 365 account, you will need to make sure the client is installed on your computer, and then configure it for Office 365.

-Import contacts and/or locally stored data (Optional)
+Import contacts (Optional)

 Add your signature (Optional)